 Naturopathic-Related Programs in Atlanta, GA

 Since naturopathy involves a variety of integrated natural techniques, including chiropractic manipulation, coaching psychology and nutrition, there is only one school near Atlanta that may serve as an acceptable alternative to a designated naturopathy school.
-Summaries of the schools programs can be found below, along with a table of vital school statistics.
-Other available schools that you may consider are also discussed at the end.
+Summaries of the school's programs can be found below, along with a table of vital school statistics.

 Find schools that offer these popular programs